snowman-repos/book/project_managers/README.md

 Creating a GANNT chart that breaks down the project into as much detail as possible, adding time estimates, dependencies and lag, results in clear start and end dates for each task and phase, and ultimately produces definitive dates for the project milestones.

-A GOOD FOUNDATION
 After reading Alyssa Gregory’s recent article on Sitepoint.com, How to Estimate Time for a Project, I couldn’t help but feel that it was a good introduction but lacked a little when compared with the realities and complexities of estimating/quoting for a website or web application.

 But before we look at how to create more accurate estimates for web projects, it’s important to look at the reasons why this area is such a difficult one and why web project management forums aren’t exactly littered with posts entitled “How can I stop completing web projects on budget?”

-WHY UNDERESTIMATING IS SO COMMON
 There are many common reasons why web projects are often underestimated by freelancers and web agencies alike, they include the following:

 The technologies required have never been used before